|

 example when

-beginner volleyball players start practice hitting the ball over the
+beginning volleyball players start practice spiking the volleyball over

 net, they should be always